yjx1217/RecombineX/README.md

   * simulating recombinant tetrads with defined numbers of COs and NCOs.

 ## Citation
 Jing Li, Bertrand Llorente, Gianni Liti, Jia-Xing Yue.
 (2022) RecombineX: a computational framework for high-throughput gamete genotyping and tetrad-based meiotic recombination profiling.
-BioRxiv. (https://doi.org/10.1101/2022.01.24.477452)
+PLoS Genetics 18(5): e1010047. (https://doi.org/10.1371/journal.pgen.1010047)

 ## License
 RecombineX itself is distributed under the MIT license but some of its dependencies might have more strict license for commercial use.
 Please check the licensing details of those dependencies.